 That is why it is essential for everyone to have a hearty breakfast that includes a healthy amount of protein.

 It is suggested for you to only focus on eating lean proteins.
-Some of the foods that are rich in protein include grilled meat, beans, chicken, beans, fish, lentils, tofu, cheese, seeds, unsweetened milk and milk products, and fortified soy beverage etc.
+Some of the foods that are rich in protein include grilled meat, beans, chicken, beans, fish, lentils, tofu, cheese, seeds, unsweetened milk and milk products, fortified soy beverages, etc.

 There´s no denying the obvious benefits of proteins.
 However, you should also focus on loading up on carbs if you want to build muscle.

-After all, carbohydrates play an instrumental role in providing energy for training and aid recovery.
-Around 60 percent of your diet must comprise of carbohydrates such as fruits, vegetables and whole grains.
+After all, carbohydrates play an instrumental role in providing energy for training and aiding recovery.
+Around 60 percent of your diet must comprise carbohydrates such as fruits, vegetables, and whole grains.

 Your diet should also include fats.
 You need fat for hormone production to help build muscle.